reneshbedre/bioinfokit/README.md

 `bioinfokit.analys.HtsAna.merge_featureCount(pattern, gene_column_name)`

-Merge counts files generated from featureCounts when it run individually on large samples.
+Merge counts files generated from featureCounts when it runs individually on large samples.
 The count files must be in same folder and should end with .txt file extension.

 Parameters | Description